Timiodon/TFWR-Translations/EN/docs/scripting/import.md

 How it works in one screenshot:
 ![](ImportsInOnePicture400)

-Here `import module2` runs the file named `module2` and gives you access to all it's globals.
+Here `import module2` runs the file named `module2` and gives you access to all its globals.
 You can then access variables and functions within the imported module using the `.` operator.
 So in this example, `module2.print_x()` calls `print_x()` in `module2`.